Posted on 25th May 2018 by Russell Phillips

-Worn tyres have been linked to 32 fatal road crashes over the past three years and the Motor Trade Association says vehicle safety should be addressed as part of the draft Government Policy Statement on Land Transport.
+Worn tires have been linked to 32 fatal road crashes over the past three years and the Motor Trade Association says vehicle safety should be addressed as part of the draft Government Policy Statement on Land Transport.

 MTA Chief Executive Craig Pomare says the draft policy focuses on median strips and other roading improvements to help bring down the road toll.